-1. Logo mark or logotype?
 Logo marks are self-contained symbols that use unique shapes and graphics to convey the nature of a business.
 They can be initials or pictorial and suggest the product or service.
-In either case a logo mark should be executed simply.
+In either case, a logo mark should be executed simply.
 Logotypes are usually less abstract and are composed of the letterforms for the company name.
 Special care should be taken in selecting a typeface that evokes emotion and gives the logo a unique, immediately recognizable shape.
-Some logotypes include an embellishment to part of a letter or the changing of a color used on a letter or word.
+Some logotypes include an embellishment to part of a letter or the changing of a color used in a letter or word.
 A tagline should be considered, but not as part of your logo.
-A tagline is the phrase or words that describe a company, or the company's mission.
+A tagline is the phrase or words that describe a company or the company's mission.
 Generally stated, taglines are featured under or around the logo.
 Wordy taglines create visual clutter and may require a small font that could become illegible when reduced, so avoid a lengthy tagline when possible.
-It's always better to have that ever-so clever tagline as a separate element that can be added when appropriate, and won\'t interfere with logo integrity.
+It's always better to have that ever-so-clever tagline as a separate element that can be added when appropriate and won't interfere with logo integrity.

-5. Resist shortcuts.
 When a startup company is in the market to have a logo developed, there's sometimes a temptation to take shortcuts to save time and money, or a combination of both.
 Trouble is, the cookie cutter solution could cause your client grief and money down the road, especially as your client's business grows and becomes a higher profile company.
 Avoid using clip art or templates in your logo design.
 The image may not be licensed for use as a logo and it is most likely being used by other people anyway.
 Even if the work is legit, it certainly won't be unique.
 The very idea of clipart and templates involves many people using the same design.

 Designing a logo doesn't have to be rocket science, but the output format could make or break a design.
 We cringe every time we see a logo that was designed in Adobe Photoshop or a similar photo editing program.
 Why?
 In a nutshell, photo editing software makes raster files.
 Raster files are pictures that are made up of many tiny dots (pixels) that make up a picture.
 The main reason you want to avoid designing a logo in raster format is the logo won't be scalable.
 If your client ever needed the logo on a billboard or on the side of a bus, the logo will be grainy or pixelated when enlarged.
 Vector files, on the other hand, can scale and shrink on an infinite scale and still be as crisp as the day it was born.
 Instead of using pixels, vector art uses plotted points to graph out the logo.
-A program like Adobe Illustrator, is an appropriate vector based graphics program.
+A program like Adobe Illustrator, is an appropriate vector-based graphics program.
 Another reason to avoid raster files is they usually require four colors to print.
 Whereas vector files use as many or few colors as you specify in the file.
-So it's more flexible and cost effective for your client to design with fewer colors.
+So it's more flexible and cost-effective for your client to design with fewer colors.
 Long story short, using the right software for creating and scaling a logo is imperative.